CatgirlRika/rpsocial-blog/content/posts/welcome.md

 - RP lore drops and event recaps
 - Random thoughts and blog posts from your local admin

-You can also find us on Matrix at `@rika:rpsocial.etke.host` or chat with the crew in our general lounge.
+You can also find us on Matrix at https://matrix.to/#/#rpsocialapp:rpsocial.etke.host or chat with the crew in our general lounge.

 Thanks for being part of this little social universe. 💙